DIMO-Network/device-data-api/README.md

 Suggested Stream Name and Subject can be found in `settings.sample.yaml`.
 If messages are not acknowledged within 5 minutes, they will be resent (this value is also set in settings and can be increased or decreased as needed)

+`brew install nats-streaming-server` although this does not seem to work locally with our setup as it always returns No Responders error.

 ## gRPC library